-No Prior Discipline: Respondent was admitted to practice on November 29, 1978.
-From June 19, 1993, until August 20, 1993, respondent was inactive due to MCLE noncompliance.
-Still, respondent had approximately 35 years of discipline-free practice at the time of the instant misconduct.
+No Prior Discipline (Std.
+1.6(a)): Respondent was admitted to practice on December 4, 1995.
+He has been active from that time until present, totaling 18 years of discipline-free practice at the time of the misconduct.
+Respondent's 18 years of discipline free practice indicates that the instant misconduct is an aberration and unlikely to recur.
 While respondent's conduct is serious, he is entitled to substantial mitigation for a discipline-free record after a significant number of years of practicing law.
 (Hawes v.
 State Bar, (1990) 51 Cal.3d 587, 596 [gave significant weight in mitigation to attorney practicing 10 years without discipline]; In the Matter of Riordan (Review Dept. 2007) 5 Cal.
 State Bar Ct.
 Rptr.
 41 [mitigation credit for many years of discipline free practice given even when conduct is serious].